 - Connect – Attend a cystinosis conference or events to meet others

-- Donate Your Talent – We are always creating new programs within the community.
+- Lend Your Talent – We are always creating new programs within the community.
 Donating your skill could be a great asset!
 Examples include but are not limited to: photography, writing, editing, graphic art

 - Volunteer – Join a CRN committee and make a difference in the lives of others impacted by cystinosis.
 Areas include: Family Support, Research, Development, Finance, Education and Awareness, Membership and Professional and Medical Advisory

-- Donate Funds – Direct donations help fund research and our mission find a cure
+- Donate Funds – Direct donations help fund research and our mission

 - Participate – Cystinosis research studies are currently recruiting volunteers.
 Check out our Participation page to access the latest list